Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 *Syncretism* is roughly roughly defined as the following:

-> <!--StartFragment-->
->
-> *Syncretism is the practice of combining different beliefs and various schools of thought.
-Syncretism involves the merging or assimilation of several originally discrete traditions.*
->
-> <!--EndFragment-->

 To me, an explorer in the media arts and sciences for a while now, have been beginning to question a lot of what I've been taught